mccoy88f/aideas.run/.github/ISSUE_TEMPLATE/app-submission.md

 ---

-**Note:** This issue will be automatically processed when labeled as 'approved' and closed.
+**Note:** This issue will be automatically processed when closed AND it has the 'approved' label AND the '[SUBMISSION]' tag in the title.